OS GetOutside Champion James Forrest outlines 10 of his favourite mountains across England and Wales.

 Don’t be fooled by the presence of tough-looking SAS recruits.
 Walking in the Brecon Beacons, the rounded, grassy hills of southern Wales, is generally easy.
 Pen y Fan is the highest point, falling just short of the 3,000ft mark, and thus is a logical target.
 Combine it with the summits of Corn Du, Cribyn and Fan y Big for an excellent horseshoe hike.OS Explorer Map OL12

-James' debut book ‘Mountain Man: 446 Mountains.
+Get 20% off James' debut book ‘Mountain Man: 446 Mountains.
 Six months.
-One record-breaking adventure' was released 2 May 2019 and is available to BUY NOW!PLUS get 20% off using code: MOUNTAIN20 when you purchase from Bloomsbury.
+One record-breaking adventure' using code: MOUNTAIN20 when you purchase from Bloomsbury.

 James Forrest – aka ‘Mountain Man’ – is the record-breaking adventurer who climbed every mountain in England and Wales in just six months, the fastest ever time.
 Solo and unsupported, he walked over 1,000 miles and ascended five times the height of Everest during his 446-peak challenge.
 And he did it all on his days off from work, proving it is possible to integrate an epic adventure into your everyday life.